TharciliaRR/trust-centric-threat-modeling/whitepaper/01-introduction.md

 Ultimately, the future of cybersecurity may depend not only on securing systems—but on securing confidence in the decisions those systems make.

+## 1.1 Research Contributions

+This research addresses an emerging gap in cybersecurity, AI governance, and digital trust by proposing a novel framework for evaluating trust-related risks in Autonomous AI Agents.
+While existing threat modeling methodologies primarily focus on protecting systems, data, and infrastructure, they provide limited mechanisms for assessing trustworthiness, decision integrity, governance effectiveness, and confidence in autonomous decision-making.

+To address this challenge, this research makes the following contributions:

+### Contribution 1 — Trust-Centric Threat Modeling Framework (TCTM)

+This research introduces the Trust-Centric Threat Modeling Framework (TCTM), a novel threat modeling approach that extends traditional cybersecurity methodologies by treating trust as a measurable and governable security objective.
+The framework provides a structured methodology for identifying, assessing, and mitigating threats that compromise confidence in autonomous AI systems.

+### Contribution 2 — Trust Domain Model

+The research proposes a Trust Domain Model composed of five foundational dimensions of trust in autonomous systems: Identity Trust, Context Trust, Decision Trust, Governance Trust, and Operational Trust.
+These domains provide a systematic structure for evaluating trust-related risks across the lifecycle of autonomous AI agents.

+## Contribution 3 — Trust-Oriented Threat Taxonomy

+The study introduces a Trust-Oriented Threat Taxonomy specifically designed to classify threats that undermine trust, decision integrity, governance, and operational confidence.
+The taxonomy expands traditional threat modeling by incorporating categories such as Trust Manipulation, Decision Integrity Threats, Governance Failures, Operational Trust Threats, and Trust Erosion Threats.

+## Contribution 4 — Trust Risk Matrix (TRM)

+This research proposes the Trust Risk Matrix, an extension of conventional risk assessment models that incorporates Trust Impact as an independent risk variable.
+This contribution enables organizations to evaluate not only operational and financial consequences, but also the degradation of confidence in autonomous systems.

+## Contribution 5 — Trust Maturity Model (TMM)

+The research introduces a Trust Maturity Model that enables organizations to assess their capability to govern, monitor, and continuously maintain trustworthy autonomous AI systems.
+The model provides a five-level maturity structure ranging from Experimental to Trust-Centric organizations.

+## Contribution 6 — Quantitative Trust Measurement Model (QTMM)

+A major contribution of this work is the development of the Quantitative Trust Measurement Model (QTMM), a mathematical framework that transforms trust from a subjective concept into a measurable organizational capability.
+The QTMM introduces formal trust indices, scoring methodologies, normalization criteria, and trust aggregation mechanisms for autonomous AI systems.

+## Contribution 7 — Decision Integrity Index (DII)

+This research formally defines and operationalizes the Decision Integrity Index (DII), a quantitative metric designed to measure the alignment, consistency, explainability, predictability, traceability, and reliability of autonomous decisions.
+The DII represents the central scientific contribution of the framework and provides a mechanism for evaluating whether autonomous decisions can be trusted.

+## Contribution 8 — Enterprise Trust Score (ETS)

+The study proposes the Enterprise Trust Score (ETS), a composite trust metric that aggregates trust measurements across all Trust Domains.
+The ETS provides organizations with a standardized mechanism for assessing and communicating the overall trustworthiness of autonomous AI systems.

+## Contribution 9 — Empirical and Statistical Validation Framework

+To support scientific rigor and reproducibility, the research proposes a validation framework incorporating threat coverage analysis, inter-rater reliability testing, construct validity assessment, and statistical validation methods, including Cronbach's Alpha, Cohen's Kappa, and Confirmatory Factor Analysis.

+## Contribution 10 — Multi-Agent Trust Extension
+Finally, this research extends trust modeling beyond individual agents by introducing the concept of Inter-Agent Trust.
+This contribution establishes a foundation for future research into trust propagation, agent reputation, consensus manipulation, and cascading failures in multi-agent ecosystems.

+Collectively, these contributions establish a comprehensive framework for measuring, governing, and protecting trust in autonomous AI systems, extending traditional cybersecurity practices into the emerging domain of enterprise agentic AI governance.
+The primary scientific contribution of this research is the formalization of trust as a measurable, auditable, and governable construct through the Quantitative Trust Measurement Model (QTMM) and the Decision Integrity Index (DII), enabling trust to be evaluated with a level of rigor comparable to traditional security and risk management metrics.